FilaliAnas/JavaCryptography/README.md

   <h1>Caesar Cipher Algorithm:</h1>
   <p>
-    The Caesar cipher is a simple and ancient substitution cipher technique.
+    The Caesar cipher is a simple and ancient substitution cipher tecue.
 It was named after Julius Caesar, who is believed to have used it to secure his correspondence.
 The algorithm involves shifting each letter in the plaintext by a fixed number of positions to create the ciphertext.
   </p>

   <h2>Usage and Considerations:</h2>